 By now, I had a finished novel sitting and waiting on my laptop.
 It took me two and a half years to finish and with the help of a pandemic keeping me inside and a pregnancy urging me forward (I was convinced I’d have zero time to write once the baby was born), I finally typed “the end” on my first novel.
 I knew that I wanted to be traditionally published but I had zero clue how to begin that journey.
 I didn’t even know what a query was!
 It was through engaging with the writing community that I began to learn.
 I started off with writers’ lifts, senselessly plugging my blog and link-dropping… and through this, I saw just how many self-published books were out there!
 There was this entire indie author community that I’d never even heard of.
 Maybe self-publishing was the route for me?

 ps if you’re pregnant or thinking of it down the road, my message is still the same: don’t be scared!
 My pregnancy was a hundred percent better than the dumpster fire of despair I thought it would be.
 It wasn’t a cakewalk every day, but there were a lot of positives to take away from the experience.
 My body is not ruined.
 Childbirth was endurable.
-And now I have the most beautiful kiddo imaginable.
+And now I have the most beautiful kiddo imaginable and am pregnant again with my second child.
 So don’t be scared!

 I’m so happy to read this!
 A positive and honestly-told story of your awesome origins.